wandhydrant/fah-bastet-podman/README.md

-Based on the [official GPU containers for v7](https://github.com/FoldingAtHome/containers) but for usage with the [new v8 client](https://github.com/FoldingAtHome/fah-client-bastet) (currently in beta) and rootless Podman (instead of Docker).
+Based on the [official GPU containers for v7](https://github.com/FoldingAtHome/containers) but for usage with the [new v8 client](https://github.com/FoldingAtHome/fah-client-bastet) and rootless Podman (instead of Docker).

-Tested with Podman 4.3.1 on a Debian 12.5 (bookworm) host.
+Tested with Podman 4.3.1 on a Debian 12.6 (bookworm) host.

 *These are inofficial containers that fit my personal purposes.*
 There is [one CPU version](fah-bastet-podman-cpu) and